L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Finding a suitable HGF

-where $k' \leq O\!\left(n\log n / \varepsilon^2\right)$, and $\mathcal{G}'$ can be constructed in $O(n \, \log n)$ time using the Spielman--Srivastava sparsifier. \end{theorem} \begin{proof} Fix the hierarchical partition defining $\mathcal{G}$.
+with $k' \leq O\!\left( \varepsilon^{-2}\right)$ that can be constructed in $O(|E| \, \log n)$. \end{theorem} \begin{proof} Fix the hierarchical partition defining $\mathcal{G}$.
 At each level, consider the subgraph induced by the bridge edges connecting pairs of subgraphs.
 Applying spectral sparsification \cite{spielman2008graph} independently to each such interface yields a graph with at most $k' = O(\varepsilon^{-2})$ edges per interface, while preserving the Laplacian quadratic form within $(1\pm\varepsilon)$.
-Since sparsification preserves vertex partition, the resulting graph $\mathcal{G}'$ belongs to the same HGF with reduced interface size. \end{proof} By \cref{thm:hgf_sparsification}, any graph can be replaced by a spectrally equivalent member of an HGF with bounded interface size, ensuring that the complexity bounds of \cref{th:master-eigen} apply up to a controllable approximation error.
+Since sparsification preserves vertex partition, the resulting graph $\mathcal{G}'$ belongs to the same HGF with reduced interface size. \end{proof} By \cref{thm:hgf_sparsification}, any graph can be replaced by a spectrally equivalent member of an HGF with bounded cut size, ensuring that the complexity bounds of \cref{th:master-eigen} apply up to a controllable approximation error.
 From the perspective of Cauchy factorization, sparsification can be viewed as a theoretically grounded form of truncation, limiting the effective number of the Cauchy updates while preserving the Laplacian quadratic form up to a controlled error.
-One consequence of the result above is that, for spectral filters $g(\cdot)$ that are Lipschitz continuous on the spectrum of $ \bt L$, the output of a spectral layer based on $\bt L'$ deviates from that based on $\bt L$ by at most $O(\varepsilon)$, with the constant depending on the Lipschitz constant of $g(\cdot)$ \cite{levie2021transferability}.
+For spectral filters $g(\cdot)$ that are Lipschitz continuous on the spectrum of $ \bt L$, the output of a layer based on $\bt L'$ deviates from that based on $\bt L$ by at most $O(\varepsilon)$, with the constant depending on the Lipschitz constant of $g(\cdot)$ \cite{levie2021transferability}.